-During the year ended June 30, 2020 and 2019, there were no annuities purchased in a claimant's name to fund future payments to such claimant.
+During the years ended June 30, 2021 and 2020, there were no annuities purchased in a claimant's name to fund future payments to such claimant.
 In prior years, the Association purchased several annuities in claimants' names to fund future payments to these claimants.
 Under the arrangements, the Association pays the premium to the unaffiliated insurer and the obligation for future payments is transferred under the annuity contract.
 As a result, the Association believes that there is no material contingent liability related to these annuities.
-Accordingly, as of June 30, 2020 and 2019, the outstanding value of the annuity settlements of \$3,332,090 and \$3,124,437, respectively, have not been reported as assets or as liabilities on the statements of net position.
+Accordingly, as of June 30, 2021 and 2020, the outstanding value of the annuity settlements of \$3,109,217 and \$3,332,090, respectively, have not been reported as assets or as liabilities on the statements of net position.